Kaworu Nagisa: Development

-Staff indicated they did not expect Kaworu to provoke a strong sexual impression, nor how popular he would become.
-They attributed their unawareness of this to the short time they had to produce the later episodes, and mentioned that Kaworu was not supposed to hold Shinji's hand in the bath scene.
-This was an animation error; he was supposed to touch it instead.
-Like other characters in the series, Anno conceived Kaworu based on his own personality.
-He described Rei and Kaworu as part of his unconscious, and Kaworu specifically as his shadow—the dark and unconscious side of the psyche.
-According to some fans, he may have used Kunihiko Ikuhara, the director of the animated series Sailor Moon and his friend, as a model.
+In interviews, Anno said that he wrote the dialogue for the bath scene naturally, without reading yaoi works or drawing on personal experience, since he had never experienced anything similar himself.
+Similar bathing scenes recur throughout his works, including Gunbuster, Nadia: The Secret of Blue Water, and Evangelion itself.
+Anno himself compared bathing to a return to the maternal womb and linked the Nerv bath sequence to the spontaneous homosocial interactions common among boys in rural Japan, who often gather in public baths after school without physical contact.
+During the scene, Kaworu also holds Shinji's hand.
+According to Masayuki, Anno's original storyboard only had Kaworu lightly touch it, but the animators misinterpreted the instructions and made the gesture more intimate.
+Because of the episode's rushed production schedule, Masayuki chose not to correct the scene.
+Rumors also suggested that Anno modeled Kaworu after his friend Kunihiko Ikuhara, director of the Sailor Moon anime series.
 In an interview, Ikuhara denied the rumors, comparing Kaworu's cynical personality to Anno himself, while stating he was not involved in the creation of the character.
 He also said he had close correspondence with Anno, with whom he was on good terms since the early design stages of Neon Genesis Evangelion.
 During the production of Sailor Moon, the staff went on a trip to the spa, and Ikuhara chatted all night with Anno, who also worked as an animator for some of the series' episodes.
 When watching the episode, Ikuhara noticed how the situation with the bath was the same as the conversation he had with Anno.